Ericar974/develab_heerewigo_1.0/README.md

 ## SET UP :
 ### create a .env file with .env.exemple
-### put the db file in database folder ( named heerewigo_db.sql , you will need one, found on our discord )
+### put the db file in api/database folder ( named heerewigo_db.sql , you will need one, found on our discord )
 ### docker compose up --build
 ### docker exec -it heer-db bash
 ### mysql -u root -p